firmworks/FileViewer/docs/file-events.md

 # File Events

-File Events uses Salesforce Platform Events to allow you to automate document changes and business logic.
-Salesforce does not allow Record Triggered flows on the Files objects but the Platform Events published in the File Events package are based on the Content Document, Content Version, and Content Document Link.
-This allows you to automate from Salesforce File inserts and updates.
+File Events creates Salesforce Platform Events to allow you to create business logic based on Salesforce Content record changes.
+Salesforce does not allow Record Triggered flows on the Files objects, but the Platform Events published from the File Events package are based on the Content Document, Content Version, and Content Document Link.
+This allows you to create critical business logic based upon Salesforce File inserts, updates and deletions.

 For reference here is a high level image of the Salesforce File Object Structure and how it works with FileViewer.